 Dilation and Evacuation (D&E) is another abortion procedure typically done in later weeks (over 13 weeks).
 Doctors perform most second-trimester abortions using this method.

-In later pregnancies, the abortion doctor may require the use of a scraping tool or even forceps to remove the pregnancy tissue.
+In later pregnancies, the abortion doctor may require additional surgical tools like a scraping tool or forceps to remove the pregnancy tissue.

 The top risk of the abortion pill method is incomplete abortion.
 In addition, you risk heavy and prolonged bleeding, severe cramping, undiagnosed ectopic pregnancy, and infection.